-These Efficient Tips on How to Revive a Dead Plant Are Plant-Savers-Literally
+Essential Plant-Saver Tips on How to Revive a Dead Plant

-Although appearances on plants can be deceiving and misleading, even if a plant looks dead, it doesn't mean that it is 100% dead.
-Give these professional gardening tricks on how to revive a dead plant first, instead of tossing it out firsthand.
+Although appearances on plants can be deceiving, even if a plant looks dead, it doesn't mean it is 100% dead.
+There is a much greater chance that you can revive it.
+All you have to do is give these professional gardening tricks on how to revive a dead plant first, instead of tossing it out firsthand.

 1. Look for Signs of Life

-When it comes to plants, the term "dead” is completely relative because at times it may look like your plant is ready to be thrown away, but if you take a closer look, that may not be the case.
-Always check if there's still some green left in the plant because this is a good sign, meaning not everything is lost.
+When it comes to plants, the term 'dead' is completely relative.
+At times, your plant may look like it is completely gone and is ready to be thrown away.
+But if you take a closer look, that may not be the case.
+It may still have some signs of life.
+So, always check if there's still some green left in the plant because this is a good sign, which essentially means not everything is lost.

-Make sure to also check the roots.
-As the plant’s support system, they provide a lot of information about the state of its overall health.
+Make sure to also check the roots of the plants.
+As the plant’s main support system, the roots provide a lot more information about the state of its overall health.

 2. Check if You Have Overwatered Your Plant

-If you've been hydrating your plant with too much water, you'll need to change this instantly.
-Indeed plants need water to survive and thrive, but it’s possible to give a plant too much water.
-You will tell they're overwatered if they start showing brown or yellow wilted leaves with moist soil.
-This will affect the roots, causing them to rot.
+If you have been hydrating your plant with too much water, you'll need to change this instantly.
+Indeed, plants need water to survive and thrive, but it’s possible to give a plant too much water, which isn't always right.
+You will tell that they are overwatered if they start showing brown or yellow wilted leaves with moist soil.
+This will affect the roots, causing them to rot, which essentially leads to the plant dying.

-How to revive this dead-looking plant?
+So, how to revive this dead-looking plant?
 Simple!
-According to professional gardeners, you should remove the plant from direct sunlight and stop watering until the soil dries out.
+According to professional gardeners, you should remove the plant from direct sunlight and stop watering it until the soil dries out.
+It will soon spring back to life if you follow the right hacks.

 3. On the Same Note, Check if You Have Underwatered

-How to revive a dead plant if you notice it's underwatered?
+Sometimes you may find yourself entirely forgetting to water your plant for several days.
+So, how do you revive a dead plant if you notice that it is underwatered?
 Gardening professionals recommend letting your plant soak in water for a few hours for it to get its hydration properties back to life again.

 When searching for signs to see if your plant is underwatered, you'll probably notice the plant wilting, plus its leaves will start to dry out and brown at the tips, and then turn brown, die, and drop off.
 Follow the great advice of letting the plant soak in water so you can revive your dead-looking plant.